wwarodom/web_programming/3_blog_app/README.md

 This example demostrates basic features as follows:
 * The prisma CRUD 1-Many relation
 * useFormState and useFormStatus with server actions
-* session with JWT stored in cookie-httpOnly
+* session with JWT, stored in httpOnly-cookie
 * middleware and matcher for route protection
 * form validation with zod library
 * server and client components design